Meeco/docs/guides/integration/integration.md

 1. The user initiates an identity verification session by clicking a button or link on your website or mobile application.
 2. Your backend authenticates with CATRINA Identity as the Identity Authentication Application and retrieves an access token.
 3. Your backend calls the CATRINA Identity API to create an identity verification session.
-One of the input parameters in this call is a return URL—where the user should be redirected after the verification is complete.
+One of the input parameters in this call is a return URL — where the user should be redirected after the verification is complete.
 The response includes a session ID and a redirect URL.
 4. The user’s browser is redirected to the CATRINA-hosted experience using the redirect URL.
 5. The user completes the verification process by interacting with CATRINA and one of its supported identity providers.
 6. Upon completion, the user’s browser is redirected back to your website via the return URL specified in step 3.